 Lower Extremity Arterial Disease

 Peripheral arterial disease (PAD) is a narrowing or blockage of the arteries leading to a decrease in blood flow to your arms and legs.
 When focused in the legs, this condition is known as Lower Extremity Arterial Disease.
-For more background on how the arteries narrow and tests to diagnose the degree of blockage, see the PAD page on our website.
 This page concerns arterial disease in the legs, and details the various procedures we use at Nevada Vein and Vascular to open the blockage.

 Certain conditions and habits increase the chances of developing PAD.
 We call these risk factors.
 The most common risk factors include:

 - Heart disease, such as coronary artery disease (CAD)